mrpunkdasilva/ElaraScribe/topics/Software-Engineering-4Ps.md

-# The 4 Ps of Software Engineering
+# The 4P's of Software Engineering

-The "4 Ps" framework in software engineering provides a holistic view of the key elements involved in successful software development.
+The "4P's" framework in software engineering provides a holistic view of the key elements involved in successful software development.
 These Ps are:

 ```plantuml
 @startmindmap